slab14/IoT_Sec_Gateway/README.md

       - On "Node_0" and "Node_1", `cd` into __IoT_Sec_Gateway__ and run the following:
       `./setup-node.sh`
+        - This script will install our tree of OVS, and install the normal builds of Docker, Maven, etc.  It also adds the routing rules            to the apt network interface so that the nodes can talk to each other when we build the network bridge.
       - On "Dataplane", `cd` into __IoT_Sec_Gateway__ and run the following:
       `./setup-data-plane.sh`
+        - This script follows similar setup to the above bash script with additional configuration for the "Dataplane"; it also starts             the ovsdb_server, builds the docker containers, sets up docker to recevie remote commands from the controller and builds the              last part of the network bridge for "Node_0" and "Node_1" to talk to each other.

   - **3) Configure JSON policy**
       - On "Dataplane", `cd` into __IoT_Sec_Gateway/policies/__